jarDotNet/EventSourcingSample/README.md

 - `AggregateType`: to know what type it is.
 - `Version`: version of the aggregate, each new event adds 1 to the version number.
 - `TransactionId`: combination between the Id and the version.
+- `Created:` date of creation of the event.

 The `AggregateRepository<TAggregate>` class contains two methods and must be implemented by each repository: